DaVita (NYSE:DVA) Issues FY 2024 Earnings Guidance

-DaVita (NYSE:DVA – Get Free Report) updated its FY 2024 earnings guidance on Friday.
+DaVita (NYSE:DVA – Get Free Report) issued an update on its FY 2024 earnings guidance on Friday morning.
 The company provided EPS guidance of 9.000-9.800 for the period, compared to the consensus EPS estimate of 9.010.
 The company issued revenue guidance of -.

-A number of analysts have commented on the stock.
-StockNews.com raised shares of DaVita from a buy rating to a strong-buy rating in a research note on Thursday, April 25th.
+Several equities research analysts have issued reports on DVA shares.
+UBS Group increased their target price on DaVita from $113.00 to $134.00 and gave the stock a buy rating in a research report on Wednesday, February 14th.
+StockNews.com upgraded DaVita from a buy rating to a strong-buy rating in a research note on Thursday, April 25th.
+Truist Financial increased their price target on shares of DaVita from $130.00 to $135.00 and gave the stock a hold rating in a report on Tuesday, February 20th.
 TheStreet raised shares of DaVita from a c+ rating to a b- rating in a research note on Wednesday, February 7th.
-Barclays upped their price objective on shares of DaVita from $133.00 to $150.00 and gave the company an equal weight rating in a research note on Monday.
-UBS Group upped their price objective on shares of DaVita from $113.00 to $134.00 and gave the company a buy rating in a research note on Wednesday, February 14th.
-Finally, Truist Financial upped their price objective on shares of DaVita from $130.00 to $135.00 and gave the company a hold rating in a research note on Tuesday, February 20th.
-Two analysts have rated the stock with a hold rating, one has issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat, DaVita has a consensus rating of Moderate Buy and an average target price of $121.33.
+Finally, Barclays raised their price target on shares of DaVita from $133.00 to $150.00 and gave the company an equal weight rating in a report on Monday.
+Two analysts have rated the stock with a hold rating, one has given a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, the company has a consensus rating of Moderate Buy and an average target price of $121.33.

-DaVita (NYSE:DVA – Get Free Report) last posted its quarterly earnings results on Thursday, May 2nd.
-The company reported $2.38 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.95 by $0.43.
-DaVita had a net margin of 6.61% and a return on equity of 68.52%.
-The business had revenue of $3.07 billion during the quarter, compared to analyst estimates of $3.03 billion.
-During the same period in the prior year, the firm earned $1.58 earnings per share.
-The firm’s revenue was up 6.9% compared to the same quarter last year.
-As a group, equities research analysts expect that DaVita will post 9.49 EPS for the current year.
+DaVita (NYSE:DVA – Get Free Report) last announced its quarterly earnings results on Thursday, May 2nd.
+The company reported $2.38 EPS for the quarter, topping analysts’ consensus estimates of $1.95 by $0.43.
+DaVita had a return on equity of 68.52% and a net margin of 6.61%.
+The business had revenue of $3.07 billion for the quarter, compared to analysts’ expectations of $3.03 billion.
+During the same period in the previous year, the firm earned $1.58 EPS.
+The business’s quarterly revenue was up 6.9% on a year-over-year basis.
+As a group, equities analysts anticipate that DaVita will post 9.49 EPS for the current fiscal year.

 DaVita Inc provides kidney dialysis services for patients suffering from chronic kidney failure in the United States.
 The company operates kidney dialysis centers and provides related lab services in outpatient dialysis centers.
 It also offers outpatient, hospital inpatient, and home-based hemodialysis services; operates clinical laboratories that provide routine laboratory tests for dialysis and other physician-prescribed laboratory tests for ESRD patients; and management and administrative services to outpatient dialysis centers.